CAR ACCIDENT LAWYERS MN – HIT BY SEMITRAILER

-At the Rochlin Law Firm, our car accident attorneys have 25 years’ experience with Minnesota auto accidents.
+At the Rochlin Law Firm, our car accident attorneys have 25 years’ experience with Minnesota auto accident cases.
 Often, the worst car accident injury cases come from a car being hit by a semi-tractor trailer.
 Here is a news report we recently saw illustrating how bad a car crash with a semi truck can be:

 “It’s been just a long, really slow trudging year of making them make a decision,” said one family member.
 “I definitely wanted them, when this first happened, to be looking at reckless homicide.
-I think based on the reconstruction I understood and was explained to me, I think there was a case for it.”
+I think based on the reconstruction I understood and was explained to me, there was a case for it.”

 The truck driver’s charges are:

-Our car accident lawyers have encountered this type of conduct by a semitrailer driver many times in Minnesota over the last 25 years.
-It is sad but true that some semi drivers feel the need to drive beyond what the law allows, e.g. drive too long without rest, and then they falsify records to cover it up.
-A top truck car crash attorney has to investigate these MN car hit by truck accident cases very carefully and thoroughly to uncover the potential dishonesty by the semi truck driver or the shipping company.
+Our car accident lawyers have encountered this type of bad conduct by a semitrailer driver many times in Minnesota over the last 25 years.
+It is sad but true that some semi drivers feel the need to drive beyond what the law allows.
+The trucker may drive too long without rest, and then falsify records to cover it up when their truck hits another vehicle on the road and causes a crash.

 If you have been injured in a car accident in MN with a semi truck, call our experienced car accident injury lawyers for a free consultation.
 Pam Rochlin is a former partner at Meshbesher and Spence and was the 2015 president of Minnesota Women Lawyers.
 A car accident lawyer will meet you at our office in Edina, Minneapolis, Woodbury, or St. Louis Park.
-An attorney will also come to your home or the hospital to discuss your auto accident hit by semitrailer case in St. Paul, Roseville, Burnsville, Apple Valley, Lakeville, Eagan, Bloomington, Richfield, Prior Lake, Chanhassen, Chaska, Maple Grove, Forest Lake, and other cities throughout Minnesota.
+An attorney will also come to your home or the hospital to discuss your auto accident hit by semitrailer case in St. Paul, Roseville, Burnsville, Apple Valley, and Lakeville MN.
+Also, Eagan, Bloomington, Richfield, Prior Lake, Chanhassen, Chaska, Maple Grove, Forest Lake, and other cities throughout Minnesota.